bssyco/jDoc/README.md

 ## Example

-For example, you have a html file with name of "index.html" on your server and you want load "nav.index" page inside a div element.
+For example, you have a html file with name of "index.html" on your server and you want load "nav.html" page inside a div element.

 First, you put a code like this on your "index.html":